barnden/CSCE438/MP1/README.md

 For MP1, I am aiming for a high throughput chat application.

 ### Protocol
-TCP is used as in a chat application, minimization of data loss and preservation of the order is important, despite the overhead from the SYN/ACK and FIN/ACK messages.
+Despite the overhead from SYN/ACK and FIN/ACK from TCP; I chose TCP instead of UDP as I did not wish to implement my own system to deal with packet loss and arrival order.

-On the topic of TCP, I hope to improve message throughput by modifing the socket options via `setsockopt()`.
+On the topic of TCP, I hope to improve message throughput by modifying the socket options via `setsockopt()`.
-One possible optimization is to set the `TCP_NODELAY` option on a per socket basis to disable Nagle's algorithm.

-TCP over IPv4 has a 40-byte header, which leads me to the two (strong) assumptions:
-1. the size of commands and chat messages over this program will never be much greater than the header size,
-2. our connections between the client and server will always have adequate bandwidth.

-From assumption 1, we can take for granted that most data communicated between the client and server will be transferred in tinygrams; so it stands to reason that disabling Nagle's algorithm will improve our performance.
+There are two optimizations on opposite extremes: `TCP_NODELAY` and `TCP_CORK`.

+With `TCP_NODELAY`, we can immediately send out packets without waiting for Nagle's algorithm to accumulate them into a buffer.
+I suspect that `TCP_NODELAY` will improve application responsiveness, as our payload will never be much greater than the headers on each TCP packet (40 bytes for IPv4).
-On the flip side, this leaves us susceptible to the following:
+On the flip side, this leaves us susceptible to the silly window syndrome if our server/client processes requests too slowly, or congestion collapse if our connection isn't good enough.

-1. silly window syndrome if either the client or server processes requests too slowly; however, I believe this to be a nonissue due to the simplicity of the program and parallelization.
-2. congestion collapse; from assumption 2: a nonissue.
+While `TCP_CORK` does the other extreme by accumulating as many tinygrams into one packet within a 200ms window.
+We could argue that a chat application need not be low latency; the only thing that should matter is that messages are transmitted, not their arrival time.
+By aggressively buffering the tinygrams, we reduce additional overhead from TCP, as we transmit data when the buffer is filled not when we receive acknowledgement from the previous packet.

 ### Client-Server Communication